Smertig/banana/master/_sources/api/tg/methods/forward_message.rst.txt

    Unique identifier for the target chat or username of the target channel (in the format @channelusername)

+   .. cpp:member:: variant_t<integer_t, string_t> from_chat_id

+   Unique identifier for the chat where the original message was sent (or channel username in the format @channelusername)

+   .. cpp:member:: integer_t message_id

+   Message identifier in the chat specified in from_chat_id

    .. cpp:member:: optional_t<integer_t> message_thread_id

    Unique identifier for the target message thread (topic) of the forum; for forum supergroups only

-   .. cpp:member:: variant_t<integer_t, string_t> from_chat_id

-   Unique identifier for the chat where the original message was sent (or channel username in the format @channelusername)

    .. cpp:member:: optional_t<boolean_t> disable_notification